mliew21396/remote-work-u2/week-4/6-die-class/README.md

 - Identify the scope of different variables

 ## Summary
 This challenge is your first introduction to classes.
-You will probably want to read about classes in Chapter 3 of the *Well-Grounded Rubyist* before starting this challenge.
+You will probably want to watch this [video](https://www.youtube.com/watch?v=prIRe6fmcB8&spfreload=10) on classes and read about classes in Chapter 3 of the *Well-Grounded Rubyist* before starting this challenge.

 In this challenge you'll want to implement a basic `Die` class which can be initialized with some number of sides.
 You can then roll the die, returning a random number.
 It should work like this: